August-Icekimo/PVCS-CICO/README.md

 # PVCS-CICO
-This plugin is design for MicorFocus/ Serena Deploy Automation. contorl pcli to check in and check out codes/ artifacts.
+This plugin is design for Micro Focus/ Serena Deploy Automation. contorl pcli to check in and check out codes/ artifacts.

 ## How to use